fastlane/fastlane/fastlane/lib/fastlane/actions/docs/frameit.md

 #### Uploading screenshots to iTC

-Use [deliver](https://github.com/fastlane/fastlane/tree/master/deliver) to upload all screenshots to iTunes Connect completely automatically :rocket:
+Use [deliver](https://github.com/fastlane/fastlane/tree/master/deliver) to upload all screenshots to iTunes Connect completely automatically 🚀

 ### Mac